The world's GREATEST desserts – how many British favourites made the list?

 Samuel Scranton/Shutterstock

-A staple around campfires and fire pits across the US (and gaining popularity elsewhere), s’mores are pretty simple, with each featuring a marshmallow and some chocolate sandwiched between two graham crackers, then heated over an open flame until gooey and melted.
+A staple around campfires and fire pits across the US (and gaining popularity elsewhere), s’mores are pretty simple.
+To make each one, a marshmallow and a piece of chocolate are sandwiched between two Graham crackers, then heated over an open flame until gooey and melted.
 Achieving that perfect melt without burning is something of a skill, though the odd treat lost to the flames is all part of the fun.

 <p>Rahmah Hastuti/Shutterstock</p>